olegbespalov/rust-in-space/README.md

 - Destroy asteroids to break them into smaller pieces
 - Rare asteroids (10% spawn chance) have distinct appearance and always drop loot
 - Enemy ships spawn based on mission configuration and difficulty level
+- Enemy health bars show remaining HP above each enemy
+- On Nebula difficulty, an enemy detector shows where enemies come from; enemies do not despawn at the screen edge
 - Enemies track your position and shoot at you - destroy them to complete kill objectives
+- A boss level offers a special high-stakes encounter
 - Collect rust piles and gold separately - missions require specific amounts of each
 - Health packs restore 25 HP (capped at maximum of 150 HP)
 - **Rapid Fire Boost**: Reduces shooting cooldown by 3x for 10 seconds